 A few are in touch with their feminine side (roses at left, opuntia at right).

 More than a few are darn cute.
 Each of these thimble cacti is less than an inch in diameter.

-But here’s what I like best about cacti: How they’re haloed by the sun.
+But here's what I like best about cacti: How they glow when haloed by the sun.
 The spinier the better.

 Related info on this site: